Capital Gains Tax Allowance Advice

-Tax charged after selling, exchanging, giving away or dispose of an asset at a gain or profit is known as Capital Gains Tax.
+Tax charged after selling, exchanging, giving away, or disposing of an asset at a gain or profit is known as Capital Gains Tax.

 Generally, comparing the sales earnings along the original asset cost to determine the profit.
-It is the gain you make which is taxed, not the amount of money you receive for the asset.
+It is the gain you make that is taxed, not the amount of money you receive for the asset.

 When does Capital Gains Tax apply?